Terahertz third-harmonic generation of lightwave driven Weyl fermions far from equilibrium

-One can understand the observed ellipticity dependence by the THz field-driven intraband kinetics of Weyl fermions, based on our analysis of the Boltzmann transport theory \cite{Dantas2021Nonperturbative,germanskiy2022Ellipticity}.
-Under a linearly polarized THz drive electric field, the distribution function of the Weyl fermions is strongly stretched back and forth in the Weyl cones, which deviates far from a Fermi-Dirac distribution for thermal equilibrium.
+This result means that a maximum third-harmonic emission is achieved for a linearly polarized light (i.e. $\varepsilon_f = 1$ and $\varepsilon_s = 0$), whereas for circularly polarized light (i.e. $\varepsilon_f = \varepsilon_s$) no third-harmonic generation occurs.
+As shown in Fig.~\ref{Figure3}(c), we use Eq.~(\ref{THG_Intensity}) to describe our experimental data very well, confirming the nonlinear dynamical responses of the terahertz field-driven Weyl fermions.
+The corresponding mechanism can be delineated as follows.
+Under the drive of a linearly polarized THz electric field, the distribution function of the Weyl fermions is strongly stretched back and forth in the Weyl cones, which deviates far from a Fermi-Dirac distribution for thermal equilibrium.
 Due to the linear dispersion relation, this leads to very efficient high-harmonic generation.
-For the other limit of a circularly polarized pulse, the shape of the distribution function of the Weyl fermions remains essentially unchanged, hence no harmonic radiation will be generated \cite{germanskiy2022Ellipticity}.
-For a finite ellipticity the efficiency of harmonic generation changes monotonically, according to our theoretical analysis \cite{germanskiy2022Ellipticity}.
+For the other limit of a circularly polarized pulse, the shape of the distribution function of the Weyl fermions remains essentially unchanged, hence no harmonic radiation will be generated.
+For a finite ellipticity the efficiency of harmonic generation changes monotonically as quantitatively described by Eq.~(\ref{THG_Intensity}) \cite{germanskiy2022Ellipticity}.

 In conclusion, by performing time-resolved terahertz third-harmonic generation spectroscopy, we have investigated strong nonlinear responses of Weyl fermions driven by lightwaves far from thermal equilibrium in the Weyl semimetal TaP.
 In particular, we have observed efficient terahertz third-harmonic generation due to the nonlinear dynamics of field-driven Weyl fermions.
 The nonlinear dynamics is found to be sensitive to the ellipticity of the terahertz drive pulse.
 Our study demonstrates that in addition to Dirac semimetals and topological insulators, very efficient and tunable terahertz nonlinear responses can also be achieved in Weyl semimetals at room temperature, which implies rich possibilities to explore and utilize terahertz optoelectronic functionalities.